SpaceBeeGaming/OC-DNS/README.md

 Allows the mapping of "ipv4" addresses to modems.
 With to goal of making crossdevice communication easier.

+## Installation
+run `wget https://raw.githubusercontent.com/SpaceBeeGaming/OC-DNS/master/bin/dns_installer.lua` and folloq the instructions.
+(More deatails in the wiki)

 ## Wiki
 Wiki Here: https://github.com/SpaceBeeGaming/OC-DNS/wiki